-In the Cardiff macro model, the average changes due to including the fiscal rule are: average household welfare +3 per cent.
-Standard deviation of output, -34 per cent; of inflation, +8 per cent; of interest rates, +14 per cent.
+2 In the Cardiff macro model, the average changes due to including the fiscal rule are: average household welfare +3 per cent.
+Standard deviation of output, -34 per cent; of inflation, +8 per cent; of inflation, +8 per cent; of interest rates, +14 per cent.
 Hence there is a large gain in output stability for small rises in inflation and interest rate movement, improving overall welfare.